 Folly Beach is a long barrier island and the vibe is come-as-you-are, funky and hippie through and through.
 Families are everywhere enjoying the sun and surf.
 The area also has golf cart rentals to cruise around in, bike rentals, and tons of beach fun for the whole family.
 Many restaurants are within easy walking distance from the beach.
-Toward the west end of Folly Beach, there is a facility with changing rooms, bathrooms and showers.
+Toward the west end of Folly Beach, there is a facility with changing rooms, bathrooms, and showers.

 Lots of vacationing families head to the Sullivan’s Island beaches.
-With over 2 miles of beach, you will find shallow waves, soft fine sand and plenty of fun for the whole family.
-This quiet and subdued area exudes laid back charm.
+With over 2 miles of beach, you will find shallow waves, soft fine sand, and plenty of fun for the whole family.
+This quiet and subdued area exudes laid-back charm.
 It is a beach lovers paradise and a great option for a play day in the sun.
 The parking can be a bit tricky here (but free and doable) and there are no bathrooms.

 Listed on the national register of historic places, Charles Towne Landing is THE place where English settlers first established the colony in 1670.
 In all honesty, this state park was not our favorite thing we did in Charleston but it is one of the most educational things to do in Charleston SC with kids.

 Start inside with the exhibit hall that is all about the landing of the Carolina ship that brought settlers, information about building a colony, information on slaves, where the model of slavery came from (slavery started in Charles Towne and I learned a lot ) and indentured servants.
 Children will need some guidance and explanations here.
-It will be much more educational if parents guide and help their children gain some kind of knowledge while making your way through this little museum before heading outside to the History Trail.
+It will be much more educational if parents guide and help their children gain some kind of knowledge while making their way through this little museum before heading outside to the History Trail.

-The History Trail is a meandering paved pathway that is 1.5 miles long with picnic tables, examples of common lodging, cannons and defenses against invaders, archaeology sites, an African American cemetery and the trading ship Adventure.
+The History Trail is a meandering paved pathway that is 1.5 miles long with picnic tables, examples of common lodging, cannons, and defenses against invaders, archaeology sites, an African American cemetery, and the trading ship Adventure.
 It is walkable (that’s what we did), but having walked it, we would recommend renting bikes instead (available for rental at the visitors center) and biking along the path, stopping at the various exhibits along the trail.
 The best exhibit along the trail is the trading ship Adventure.
 All in all, It was a long hot walk.
 Children might tire quickly.

-Next, you can visit a 1 mile natural habitat zoo with bears (indigenous to the area; who knew), bison, wolves, elk, pumas, otters and other critters the early settlers found in the area.
+Next, you can visit a 1-mile natural habitat zoo with bears (indigenous to the area; who knew), bison, wolves, elk, pumas, otters, and other critters the early settlers found in the area.
 Kids will of course love this.

 9- Step Inside the South Carolina Aquarium